1. Definition and Principle of Factoring

 Main advantages

-👉 Themain benefit: receiving cash without waiting for customer paymentterms.
+👉 Themain benefit: receiving cash without waiting for customer payment terms.

 Main disadvantages